In my previous post I discussed about .user.ini file and how it is useful in WAWS.

-The PHP directive which governs the limit for the maximum file size that can be uploaded to WAWS is upload_max_filesize.
-It mode is PHP_INI_PERDIR as per List of php.ini directives and its default value is “2M” i.e., 2 MB.
+There are 2 PHP directive that govern the limit for the File Upload.
+They are upload_max_filesize & post_max_size.
+Both have the mode PHP_INI_PERDIR as per List of php.ini directives.
+The default valie for upload_max_filesize 2 MB and for post_max_size it is 8 MB.
 Below is a snapshot from PHP’s online documentation (List of php.ini directives).

 So we know that we can override this setting in .user.ini file as it is allowed as per PHP documentation.
 So this is how we do it.

 NOTE: If you are using custom PHP runtime as described here, then you have complete control over php.ini and can edit the corresponding sections and ignore this blog post.